 Follow the STAR approach.
 The STAR approach helps you to structure your answer.
-It helps give the context (Situation) and clearly identify what was asked from you (Task), what you end up doing (Action) and what the outcome was (Result).
+It helps give the context (Situation) and identify what was asked from you (Task), what you end up doing (Action) and what the outcome was (Result).

 Organize everything in stories.